butlerc9/butlerc9/README.md

 ## 📖 About Me

 * 💻 I'm a Data Scientist and ML Consultant @ EY
-* 📱 Experience and Interest in MLOps
+* 📱 I have an interest and experience in ML, data engineering, data science and business intelligence
 * 🎓 MSc.
 Data and Computer Science + BSc.
 Physics
 * 🔥 Frequently Attend In-Person ML/Data Science Events in Dublin
 * 🏃 I have an interest in Films, Chess and Running